PAndreew/f1metrix_streamlit/blog_posts/2025-10-10-the-model-explained.md

 3) Yes, I use Gemini 2.5 Pro to support me - it still took surprisingly long to get here, and it’s far from finished…
 4) The underlying model is a slightly modified amalgamation of [Dr. Andrew Bell et als. work](https://research-information.bris.ac.uk/ws/portalfiles/portal/70290855/F1_paper_Mar16.pdf) and Dr. Andrew Philips’ updated model.
 I fetched the training data from [f1db](https://github.com/f1db) - thank you for their hard work!
+5) It's a mathematical model, which means it's an approximation of reality and has some shortcomings.
+I'll try to improve it (for example by handling customer cars and DNFs) but it will have shortcomings.
+It's just a crutch that helps understand this fascinating sport better.

 I try to make this blog a bit more user friendly and interactive.
 Readers can explore the model's results and historical through charts and data tables.